JayChen35/propulsion_notes/book/_build/html/_sources/intro/introduction.md

 # Introduction
 For 95% of fluids analysis problems, we can reduce the real-world complexity of the fluids system into a simple graph: a network of vertices and edges.
-Vertices (also often called **nodes**) are complete representations of a finite volume of gas, where all thermodynamic properties are known.
+Vertices (also often called *nodes*) are complete representations of a finite volume of gas, where all thermodynamic properties are known.
-**Edges**, or the connections between nodes, represent exchanges of mass, energy, and momentum.
+*Edges*, or the connections between nodes, represent exchanges of mass, energy, and momentum.
+This type of modeling is often referred to as a lumped capacitance model.

 This framework can be applied to pretty much any fluids system, and often does great at hitting the **80/20 mark** of analysis&mdash;we achieve 80% of the fidelity with 20% of the work.
-There are seldom cases where this approach is insufficient, and in these cases, you can typically increase fidelity by simply increasing the node count in the graph, or by decreasing the time increment `dt`.
+There are seldom cases where this approach is insufficient, and in these cases, you can typically increase fidelity by simply increasing the node count in the graph, or by decreasing the time increment.

 ## The Approach
 1. Decide on what parts of the system are nodes, and which have negligable enough volume to be considered as connections between nodes.